 Attribution and Acknowledgment

 One cannot write an academic thesis without taking any material from another study.
-Hence, it is extremely important to attribute and acknowledge the relevant source of information.
+It is extremely important to attribute and acknowledge the relevant source of information.

 - Always use quotation marks while copying or reproducing material.